PrincipiaCodeArts/principia-code/README.md

         - Build process
     - Version control

 ## Draft
+**CAVEATS**: This project is still experimental and the ideas below are not well organized and not necessarily good ideas.
+The important aspect is to experiment and to prototype with them to check what will be good or not.
+One project of this extent should be done little by little, **discovering** the best path during the process.
+Trying to do something "perfect" in the first run is not a good approach.

 - I want a tool that helps us to give a new and useful definition for software engineering.
-Currently, we do not have a good definition.
 - This project will help us applying metrics to the software engineering process.
 If we create an environment that integrates everything related with the software engineering process, it will be easier to generate enough data to reason about a good new definition for software engineering.
 With that, we will be able to create a better software engineering practice.